farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 For `CHALLENGE TRACKS`, you can easily go up to 5, 8 or even 13 boxes.

 This is simply a guideline so you can consider this a good starting point when using `TRACKS`.

+## Fibonacci Sequence

+The number of boxes for **TRACKS** aren’t arbitrary.
+They follow the Fibonacci Sequence (1, 1, 2, 3, 5, 8, 13, 21, etc) where each number is the sum of the two preceding ones.

+The reason for this is that according to Weber’s Law, the difference we can identify between objects is given by a percentage.
+If that percentage is too low, differentiating two things becomes harder.

+By making each **TRACK** size around 60% bigger than the previous one, deciding each one to use becomes easier.
+Doing this speeds up the game and keeps the group focused on what is important; the fiction.